 Turn out onto a cutting board, peel back the foil if you used it, and it's ready to cut.

 This made a thin, dark, rich tasting fudge.
-I used semi-sweet chocolate chips, but I think it would be good with milk-chocolate chips, and probably the peanut butter or butterscotch flavored chips as well.
-I think it would also lend itself to doing a layered fudge with two different flavors of chips.
+I used semi-sweet chocolate chips, but I think it would be good with milk-chocolate chips, as well as peanut butter or butterscotch flavored chips as well--which has me thinking about a layered version--peanut butter and chocolate or any number of other combinations.

 I packed some of it in this cute little mini-lunch box tin that I bought in the seasonal decorations at Dollar Tree.

 Besides the ease of this recipe, I liked the fact that the ingredients are items you can keep on hand for anytime, not just during the holidays.
 Chocolate chips and sweetened condensed milk may not be something you keep on hand in a really basic pantry, but I think most of us have them on hand or readily available, at least.